MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 This method allows you to take all the servers in a cluster down at once and update the OS on all of them at the same time.
 This saves time during the update process, but the tradeoff is downtime for the hosted resources.

-If there is a critical security update <!--ASK-->that you need to apply quickly or you need to ensure that updates complete within your maintenance window, this method may be for you.
+If there's a critical security update <!--ASK-->that you need to apply quickly or you need to ensure that updates complete within your maintenance window, this method could be for you.
 This process brings down the Azure Stack HCI cluster, updates the servers, and brings it all up again.

 1. Plan your maintenance window.
 1. Take the virtual disks offline.